 Candide has a friendly, plant-filled Bristol office, which the team is looking forward to returning to when it is safe to do so.
 We are happy to accept candidates who are living elsewhere, provided that they are able to move to the Bristol area when the office reopens.
-Remote working is permitted during COVID but candidates will be expected to work from the office in the future.

 Our collaborative and inclusive structure encourages everyone to share ideas on how we can improve our processes, growth and product.
 Our teams have a short daily stand-up, ensuring we remain aligned, and those who build products have a deep understanding of our customers.
 Every Monday we run company-wide show and tell meetings and hold retrospectives every fortnight within core-teams.
 To encourage innovation, we hold monthly hack days where everyone can build something new that falls outside our current roadmap - an idea, a campaign or even a small product - with whomever they like.

 - 25 days holiday (plus bank holidays), because the rest of your life is important too